Criminology & Criminal Justice

 - Curriculum Vita:

-Dr. Lauger comes to NU from Erie, Pennsylvania, where he served as an assistant professor of criminal justice at Mercyhurst College since 2008.
+Dr. Lauger is a native of Northern Wisconsin who attended Calvin College in Grand Rapids, Michigan.
 He received his doctorate in criminal justice from Indiana University in 2010 after engaging in an 18-month ethnographic study of active gang members in Indianapolis.
 Rutgers University Press published his book that resulted from that study, Real Gangstas: Legitimacy, Reputation, and Violence in the Intergang Environment, in September of 2012.

-Over the last few years, Dr. Lauger has taught several criminal justice courses, including Introduction to Criminal Justice, Street Gangs in Contemporary Society, Urban Crime Problems, Police Functions, and Criminal Justice Administration.
+Over the last few years, Dr. Lauger has taught several criminal justice courses at NU, including Introduction to Criminal Justice, Urban Crime Problems, Theories of Street Crime, and Criminal Justice Management.